Josefinekihlstrom/Plant-Memory/assets/testing/testing.md

     makes this game both fun and enjoyable during playing.

 2. **..that is easy to navigate through.**
-    - Clear instructions on how to start the game with the large play ucon and text right under it.
+    - Clear instructions on how to start the game with the large play icon and text right under it.
     - Large buttons with clear text that describes the buttons purposes before clicking them.
-    - The design of the icons reflect the meaning behind them.
+    - The design of the icons reflect the meaning behind their functions.

 3. **..that doesn't require compeeting agianst the clock.**
     - The timer function only shows the time that has passed since starting the game.